rasilab/burke_2022/README.md

 cd scripts
-module load singularity # for fred hutch cluster singularity pull docker://ghcr.io/rasilab/burke_2022:latest conda activate snakamake # this is a minimal conda env that has snakemake-minimal and pandas for invoking snakefile snakemake -p --cores=all -use-conda --use-singularity
+module load singularity # for fred hutch cluster singularity pull docker://ghcr.io/rasilab/burke_2022:latest conda activate snakemake # this is a minimal conda env that has snakemake-minimal and pandas for invoking snakefile sh submit_local.sh # adjust this script to mount the parent directory
+# sh submit_cluster.sh # uses SLURM to run the containers in parallel, adjust script to mount parent directory
 ```